Mazayen al-Ibl

-Some members of more stringent Muslim schools have accused the shows as being evil, and have stated that those who participate should "seek redemption in God".
+Some members of more stringent Muslim schools have accused the shows as being evil, and have stated that those who participate should "seek redemption in Allah".
 In addition, some breeders refuse to take part in the competition, saying that it has become too commercial because wealthy businessmen, who have no interest in preserving the breeds and are only interested in fame, have started to enter.
 There are also dances, feasts, and parties during the festival, as well as youth camel shows.

 A similar contest in Abu Dhabi is the al-Dhafra Festival, which also awards prizes to the best milking camels and hosts camel races.
-This festival focuses on Asayel (local camels) and Majahim (dark skinned camels), and also features falcon hunting, Saluki and Arabian horse races, and date packing contests.
+This festival focuses on Asayel (local camels) and Majahim (dark-skinned camels) and also features falcon hunting, Saluki and Arabian horse races, and date packing contests.

-As seen above the importance of PHN’s preparedness in a biological disaster cannot be overstated.
-Given this, there is need to continuously improve the level of preparation of nurses to ensure effective response in the event of any a biological disaster.
-This calls for a thorough investigation on the weak links on preparedness to identify areas where resources can be directed to enhance or improve the situation.
-Identifying areas of concern is also essential in developing a framework that can be essential in providing the blueprints to optimize the level of preparedness in an event of biological disaster.

-Preparedness is the key to effective disaster management in any area.
-Several studies have examined PHNs' preparedness for biological disaster management, stressing on three elements: knowledge, skills, and attitudes.
-A study by Sultan et al. (2020) found that PHNs in South Korea had a moderate level of knowledge about biological disasters, but lacked practical skills and experience in managing such events.
-Similarly, a study by Tzeng et al. (2016) found that PHNs in Taiwan had a moderate level of knowledge about biological disasters, but lacked the exposure of dealing with such events.